Our Work

 Feminist Alternatives for Economic & Climate Justice

-ActionAid fights for more equitable redistribution of the world’s resources to achieve economic justice for women living in poverty and exclusion.
-This includes decent work and education, the recognition, revaluing and redistribution of unpaid work; women’s increased access to and control over productive resources; and accessible gender-responsive public services funded through progressive taxation systems.
+ActionAid fights for more equitable redistribution of the world’s resources to achieve economic and climate justice for women living in poverty and exclusion.
+This includes decent work and education, the recognition, revaluing and redistribution of unpaid work; women’s increased access to and control over productive resources; and accessible to public services funded through progressive taxation systems.
 To avert the climate crisis, the world needs urgent transformation away from its polluting energy, agriculture and economic systems.
-We believe that climate transitions should be feminist, green and just.
+ActionAid is campaigning to divert funding from climate-harming activities to climate solutions.

 How We Work